-In 2016, the Sanford Housing Authority received a two year Choice Neighborhoods Initiative planning grant to help improve housing in the Goldsboro Neighborhood.
-The transformation plan includes the replacement of 209 public housing units and affordable single family for-sale units.
+In 2016, the Sanford Housing Authority and the City of Sanford received a two year Choice Neighborhoods Initiative planning grant to transform the neighborhood and help improve housing in the Goldsboro Neighborhood.
+The Transformation Plan includes the replacement of 209 public housing units and affordable single family for-sale units.
 The City of Sanford is an active partner in the planning initiative and provided the matching funds \$250,000. for the grant along with \$350,000 plus of inkind staff support.
 To date, a series of community meetings and work group meetings have occurred.
 The City of Sanford supported the Choice Neighborhood Initiative in a variety of ways, such as: commitment of staff and funding, use of community and other facilities to host community meetings, steering committee, and choice neighborhoods workgroup meetings.
-Choice Neighborhoods Initiative meetings are held monthly.
-The Transformation Plan was submitted to HUD on June 28, 2018 as schulded.
-The City continue in partnership with SHA in preparing to submit an application for a HUD Choice Neighborhood Implementationm Grant.
+Choice Neighborhoods Initiative meetings were held monthly.
+The Transformation Plan was submitted to HUD on June 28, 2018 as scheduled.
+The City continue in partnership with SHA and the Goldsboro Front Porch Council in preparing to submit an application for a HUD Choice Neighborhood Implementation Grant.

-The City has partnered with the Sanford Housing Authority in the redevelopemtn of Redding Gardens.
+The City has partnered with the Sanford Housing Authority in the redevelopment of Redding Gardens.
 A developer has been selected and the designs for a 90 unit senior housing complex approved by Planning and Zoning.
 The developer has secured the necessary funding and plans on breaking ground the first quarter of 2019.

-The City is working with private developers to build affordable rental units to include several duplexes and a 16 unit senior housing complex.
+The City is working with private developers to build affordable rental units to include several duplexes and a 16 unit senior housing complex in the CDBG Target area.